MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 ## Upload data

 After signing in, upload your historical data for analysis.
-The data should reflect approved transactions that were previously provided to your bank.
-Your files must be in CSV format, must not exceed 10 GB in size, and should cover three months of data about each of the following entities:
+The data should reflect approved transactions that were previously provided to your bank, and should include three months of purchases and chargebacks.
+Upload CSV files for each of the following entities (maximum file size 10 GB each):

-- Transactions
+- Purchases
 - Payment instruments
 - Products
 - Chargebacks